toka98ahmed/toka98ahmed/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on finishing my MSc, exploring backend projects and my very own secret game.
+🔭 I’m currently working on finishing my MSc, exploring backend projects and my very own secret game.<br>
-🌱 I’m currently learning more about backend architecture and refining my Java skills.
+🌱 I’m currently learning more about backend architecture and refining my Java skills.<br>
-💬 Ask me about my favourite games.
+💬 Ask me about my favourite games.<br>
 ⚡ Fun fact: I am a big fan of stories in literature and games and am always on the lookout for the next great story to dive into.